samhenrigold/windows-dev-docs/uwp/app-resources/makepri-exe-configuration.md

 The `packaging` element defines PRI split information.
 The schema for the `packaging` element is defined for both automatic (support for `autoResourcePackage` along a specific dimension), and manual configuration.

-This example shows how to use `autoResourcePackage` along a specific dimension.
+This example shows how to use `autoResourcePackage` along a specific dimension:

 ```xml
 	<packaging>